 In the course of its development activities, the Company has sustained operating losses and expects such losses to continue over the next several years.
 The Company's ultimate success depends on the outcome of its research and development activities.
-The Company has incurred net losses from operations since inception and has an accumulated deficit of \$71.4 million as of December 31, 2018.
-The Company believes that its cash, cash equivalents, and marketable securities will be sufficient to fund the Company's current operating plan through at least the next twelve months.
+The Company has incurred net losses from operations since inception and has an accumulated deficit of \$154.1 million as of December 31, 2019.
+As of December 31, 2019, the Company had \$91.5 million of cash, cash equivalents, and marketable securities, which the Company believes will be sufficient to fund the Company's current operating plan through at least the next twelve months from the date of filing this Annual Report on Form 10-K.